 The activity in subsection (2) is the integrated natural gas extraction and processing activity.

-However, the metric in subsection (1) is not applicable to a facility using another oil and gas production variable in Schedule 2 (other than the reservoir CO2 ).
+However, the metric in subsection (1) is not applicable to a facility using another oil and gas production variable in Schedule 2 (other than the reservoir CO2 or processed natural gas (processing only) production variables).

 Definition of processed natural gas